ForensicTools/TheEqualizer-CSEC475-2171-Lee/README.md

 			Section 2.
 Linux
 		E. How to Install Python 2.7.14
 		F. How to start The Equalizer
 			Section 1.
-MacOS and Linux`
+MacOS and Linux
+		G. How to Find Nessus IP/URL, Port Number, and Report ID

 ## A. Create a Plotly Account